TRSR5424/KV4006-RenderAll/README.md

-# KV4006-Render
+# KV4006-RenderAll
- Very basic static site generator, for KV4006 students are Northumbria University
+Very basic static site generator, for KV4006 students at Northumbria University.

+There are many very good static site generators.
+This isn't one of them.
+Please seriously consider your life choices if you're thinking of using this beyond KV4006.

 ## How to run